Military Employment Guide: Interviewing and Follow Up

 - Do they have a military affiliation?
 What is it?

-Tailoring Your Strengths and Weaknesses to the Job Position
+Tailor Your Strengths to the Job Position

 When it comes to your weaknesses, focus on your growth and how far you have come.
 Don’t mention anything that could be a deal-breaker for the company.